comwt/pm/README.md

 That said, some basic guidelines, which you are free to ignore :)

-* Have a problem you want fpm to solve for you?
+* Have a problem you want pm to solve for you?
 You can email the [mailing list](http://groups.google.com/group/fpm-users), or join the IRC channel #fpm on irc.freenode.org, or email me personally (jls@semicomplete.com)